scala/scala3/docs/docs/reference/changed-features/pattern-matching.md

 def unapplySeq[A](x: T)(implicit x: B): U
 ```

-Extractors expose the method `unapply` are called fix-arity extractors, which
+Extractors expose the method `unapply` are called fixed-arity extractors, which
 work with patterns of fixed arity.
 Extractors expose the method `unapplySeq` are
 called variadic extractors, which enables variadic patterns.